Operator Reference

 input is empty (no input images are available) the behavior can be

-set via set_system('no_object_result',<Result>)
+set via set_system('no_object_result',<Result>).
+If

 necessary, an exception is raised.